Kristina Wong Davis, Vice Provost for Enrollment Management & Dean of Admission

-The BXA programs are intercollege degree-granting programs designed for students who'd like to combine and blend their interests in the fine arts and either computer science (BCSA), humanities/social sciences (BHA) or natural sciences/mathematics (BSA).
+The BXA programs are intercollege degree-granting programs designed for students who'd like to combine and blend their interests in the fine arts and either computer science (BCSA), humanities/social sciences (BHA), natural sciences/mathematics (BSA) or engineering studies (BESA).
 To apply for a BXA program, select the College of Fine Arts school you wish to apply to.
 We'll then ask if you'd like to be considered for a BXA program.

 BACHELOR OF COMPUTER SCIENCE AND ARTS (BCSA)

 To be considered for the BCSA program, you must apply and be admitted to both CFA and SCS (you must select a CFA school and SCS major on the Common Application).

 To be considered for the BHA program, a student must apply and be admitted to both CFA and DC (you must select a CFA school and DC major on the Common Application).